jasondlee/DarkflameUtil/README.md

-== DarkflameServer Util
+# DarkflameServer Util

-The DarkflameServer is a recreation of long-discontinued LEGO Universe MMO, and is a truly impressive work.
+The [DarkflameServer](https://github.com/DarkflameUniverse/DarkflameServer) is a recreation of long-discontinued LEGO Universe MMO, and is a truly impressive work.
 What this ulitity will do is make the installation of a server much simpler, and mostly hands-off.

 Specifically, this script will: